mediamonks/image-effect-renderer/README.md

 Provides an _ImageEffectRenderer_ that can handle simple WebGL shaders.
 The _ImageEffectRenderer_ has a method to add up to 4 images on layers, which you can use to create effects with.

-It also provides a _PanoramaRenderer_ for displaying simple image panorama's

 _ImageEffectRenderer_ supports the most common variables used in [Shadertoy](https://www.shadertoy.com).
 This makes it easy to use base effects from that website.